francodgstn/firestore-migrator-cli/README.md

 A simple CLI for [firestore-export-import](https://github.com/dalenguyen/firestore-backup-restore) to help migrate firestore data between different environments.

+Feel free to improve it.

 ## Install

 `npm install firestore-migrator-cli`

 ## Use

-Run and follow the questions, better to use full path for target and config file.
+Run and follow the questions, better to use full path for target and config files.

 `firestore-migrator`

 You can also directly pass the params:

 `firestore-migrator [export|import] --env=dev --file=/fullpath/target_file.json --config=/fullpath/firestore-migrator-config.js`

-The `--env` param should match one of the environment defied in the config file.
+The `--env` param should match one of the environments defined in the config file.

 ## Config file

+Get the Service Account keys for your firebase projects from [Firebase Console](https://console.firebase.google.com/) > Settings > Service Accounts > Generate new private key.

+Create your config file that should look like this:

 ```javascript
 const firestoreMigratorConfig = {